nicholasturner1/Synaptor/README.md

 # Synaptor v3
-Processing voxelwise convnet output to predict synpatic clefts, and assigning synaptic partners using Asynet
+A package for processing voxelwise convolutional network output for connectomics.

 See scripts and tasks directories for example use cases